-The Convertible Notes are secured by substantially all of our assets, including placing our bank and investment accounts under a control agreement.
-The Convertible Notes bear interest at 6% per annum, payable quarterly in cash or in additional principal amount of Convertible Notes, at the election of the purchasers.
-The Convertible Notes mature on May 2, 2021; however, the holders of the Convertible Notes may require prepayment of the Convertible Notes at any time, at each holder's option.
+The Convertible Notes were secured by substantially all of our assets, including placing our bank and investment accounts under a control agreement.
+The Convertible Notes bore interest at 6% per annum, payable quarterly in cash or in additional principal amount of Convertible Notes, at the election of the purchasers.
+The Convertible Notes matured on May 2, 2021.